WHAT IS A NOMINEE DIRECTOR?

 The Singapore Companies Act requires all Singapore Private Limited Companies (PLCs) to have at least one director who is “ordinarily” a resident in Singapore.

-Generally, an individual is accepted as ordinarily resident in Singapore if the individual:
+Generally, an individual is qualified as a resident of Singapore if the individual:

 - Provides a local residential address;